Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:**
 * When God sends one on an assignment, he places all the requisite skills and abilities in him to carry out the assignment.
 This I believe is what is called GRACE.
+* In order to carry out the assignment of God, Moses needed to be a keeper of the Covenant of Circumcision.
+In contemporary times, this stands for sanctification - Ps.
+119:9.
+It is now a matter of the heart as Paul puts it than it is of the flesh - Rom.
+2:28-29